 This was a very conscious decision taken by both Kaplan and Johnson as a way to highlight that traditional femininity is not incompatible with female command.
 You can be a woman in a command position without having to turn yourself into a man.

 Which is a very interesting choice and it is worth talking about it at length.

 All in all, The Last Jedi bring us back all the designs we loved in The Force Awakens and much, much more.
-And that is enough reason for us to love this design.
+And that is enough reason for me to love this design.